 Throwdown’s German Chocolate Cake with Coconut-Pecan-Cajeta Frosting, Chocolate Ganache and Coconut Whipped Cream

-Note: Original recipe here.
-I edited the recipe below for spelling errors, missing instructions (If you follow the original recipe, you'll never add the flour to your cake), points of personal preference, and to allow for a couple of ingredients I couldn't get in this one-horse town.
+Note: [Original recipe from Bobby Flay's website removed, but can now be found here.]
+I edited the original recipe for spelling errors and missing instructions (if you follow the original recipe, you'll never add the flour to your cake), points of personal preference, and to allow for a couple of ingredients I couldn't get in this one-horse town.

 2 1/4 cups unbleached all-purpose flour